CCvalFrench/Hello-World/README.md

 # Hello-World
-First, repository
+Hello Everybody, this is my first repository.
-My name is Ishita Tanwar, I am new to github, adn this is my tutorial
+My name is Cecilia Valentine French, I am here for the first times, any suggestions for me?